 Test your phones for an easier business VoIP trial

 When your VoIP trial period is over, you'll have to decide if you want to become a paying customer with the service.
 If you do become a paying customer, the service provider might allow you to keep the loaner phones, free of charge.
 If you do not become a customer, you'll have to return the phones.
 Practices vary, but providers will typically pay the return cost of shipping.

-Requesting loaner test phones is a convenient way to test out certain calling features before making a commitment to a VoIP provider.
+Requesting loaner test phones is a convenient way to test out certain calling features and call quality before making a commitment to a VoIP provider.
 By removing the cost of buying a new phone, and using one that the company is already familiar with, you will have a better idea of whether or not a VoIP phone system is suitable for your business.